My system for learning Mandarin Chinese

 The book recommends coming up with over-the-top stories for characters because those are supposedly more memorable.
 I’m using a different strategy: I’m pretending each Chinese character is a pictogram that precisely tells me its meaning.
 Once I come up with a way of “reading” (i.e., interpreting) it, I tend not to forget it.

 It’s hard to understate how important learning vocabulary is in Chinese.
-I don’t particularly enjoy learning vocabulary and, with the Western languages I have learned prior to Chinese, learning vocabulary passively by reading or listening, got me very far.
+I don’t particularly enjoy learning vocabulary and, with the Western languages I learned prior to Chinese, learning vocabulary passively by reading or listening, got me very far.
 Not so with Chinese – partly because the sounds of Chinese words are less memorable for Western brains, partly because you also have to learn Chinese characters (vs. only the spelling).

 Given how many Chinese words there are to learn, you can save yourself a lot of initial frustration if you start with the most important ones.
 But how to pick?
 We’ll look at three options next: